Actions for Self-dual Higher Spin Gravities: Higher Spin SDYM

 Let us consider flat, (anti)-de Sitter or even any self-dual gravitational background.
 The spacetime is described by covariant derivative $\nabla$ and vierbein $e^{AA'}$.
 The latter defines the basis $H^{AA}$ of self-dual two-forms.
 It is easy to construct a higher spin extension of the SDYM action.
 We take one-form $\omega^{A(2s-2)}$ for every $s$ and pack them into a generating function $\omega(y|x)$.
 In order to switch on Yang-Mills gauging we assume $\omega(y|x)$ to take values in a Lie algebra $\mathfrak{g}$, i.e. the components are one-forms valued in some Lie algebra.
 A bit more formally connection $\omega$ takes values in $C[y]\otimes \Omega(M)\otimes \mathfrak{g}$.
 As before, we assume that $\mathfrak{g}$ is realized in $\mathrm{Mat}_N$ for some $N$ and, hence, $\omega(y|x)\equiv \omega(y|x)\fdu{i}{j}$ are $N\times N$ matrices and we write $\omega\wedge \omega$ instead of $\tfrac12 [\omega,\omega]$.

-The field-strength is defined in the standard way, $F=d\omega+\omega\wedge \omega$ (or with any self-dual $\nabla$ instead of $d$), and contains the commutator of the components followed by the symmetrization over all spinor indices, which is achieved automatically thanks to $y^A$:
+The field-strength is defined in the standard way, $F=d\omega+\omega\wedge \omega$ (or with any self-dual $\nabla$ instead of $d$), and contains the commutator of the components followed by the symmetrization over all spinor indices, which is achieved automatically thanks to $y^A$:\footnote{Here and below all fields and gauge parameters are assumed to have even number of indices, i.e. are bosons.
+A generalisation to fermions is straightforward. }

 The higher spin action we consider is the direct generalisation of (\ref{SDYM}) to higher spin, which is achieved by allowing all objects to take values in polynomials in the $y$ variables.
 The action can be written in several equivalent forms.
 We have (now, $\action{\bullet}{\bullet}$ is improved with $\tr$):